Foreign Domestic Worker Eligibility In Singapore

-Provided you are prepared to train and manage your helper, hiring a foreign domestic worker can be highly rewarding for your family.
-However, employers need to make sure that their helpers have valid work permits, since the Ministry of Manpower can impose relatively severe penalties on those who do not comply with the law.
+Provided you are prepared to train and manage your maid, hiring a foreign domestic worker can be highly rewarding for your family.
+However, employers need to make sure that their maids have valid work permits, since the Ministry of Manpower can impose relatively severe penalties on those who do not comply with the law.

 Do not hire a maid who is on a tourist visa